SB-labelings and posets with each interval homotopy equivalent to a sphere or a ball: Applications

 \begin{ex} Neither the dominance order on the partitions of an integer $n$ nor its dual poset admits an $SB$-labeling in general.
-This can be seen by considering the interval downward from the partition $(5,4,3,2,1)$ to the meet of the 4 elements its covers.
-This example also rules out the more general class of $I$-lattices studied by Greene in \cite{Gr}.
+This can be seen by considering the interval downward from the partition $(5,4,3,2,1)$ to the meet of the 4 elements that are covered by $(5,4,3,2,1)$, namely the interval shown in Figure \ref{fig:dominance}; we leave it as an exercise for the reader to check that neither the poset shown in Figure \ref{fig:dominance} nor its dual poset admits an $SB$-labeling, implying the same for dominance order for $n=15$.
+Note that the dominance order is an $I$-lattice, a notion introduced by Greene in \cite{Gr} for proving that certain lattices take only M\"obius function values $0, 1, -1$.
+This example shows that the notions of $I$-lattices and $SB$-lattices are distinct.